dLeigh01/bus-mall/README.md

 ### Reflections 03

 With the demo to refer back to, this was really easy to get up and running, but it makes a huge difference to be able to see things persisting between page loads!

+## Lab 15

+### Links and Resources 04

+N/A

+### Reflections 04

+I removed the placeholder logo since it wasn't being used, other than that, I didn't have any bugs or anything I particularly wanted to change...
+All in all I think I'm happy with this lab.